Presentations for Globular Operads: Examples of -globular operads for -categories

 \item $h_3 \circ (i_3, i_3) = i_3 \circ (h_2)$ \item $v_3 \circ (i_3, i_3) = i_3 \circ (v_2)$

 \end{enumerate}

 \end{list} \end{definition}

 An algebra for $\bs{A_{H_4}} \longrightarrow \bs{A}$ for $\bs{H_4}$ is a 4-category with weak interchange laws with underlying 4-globular set $\bs{A}$.
-Note that in dimensions $\leqslant 2$, our presentation for $\bs{H_4}$ is the same as the presentation for the 2-globular operad $\bs{T_2}$ for strict 2-categories given in Example \ref{pres for T_2}, with the exception of a single relation; $\bs{H_4}$ does not have the 2-cell relation yielding a strict interchange law in dimension 2.
-The 3-cell generators $i_3$, $h_3$, $v_3$, $c_3$, $s_3$ and $s'_4$ provide 3-cell identities, binary composition of 3-cells along matching 0, 1, and 2-cell boundaries, and interchange coherence 3-cells and their weak inverses, respectively.
+Note that in dimensions $\leqslant 2$, our presentation for $\bs{H_4}$ is the same as the presentation for the 2-globular operad $\bs{T_2}$ for strict 2-categories given in Example \ref{pres for T_2}, with the exception of a single relation; $\bs{H_4}$ does not have the 2-cell relation yielding a strict interchange law.
+The 3-cell generators $s_3$ and $s_3$ provide interchange coherence 3-cells and their weak inverses, respectively.
 The 3-cell relations yield unit axioms for composition of 3-cells along matching 0, 1, and 2-cell boundaries, three associativity axioms, and axioms stating the composite of two identity 3-cells along a 0 or 1-cell is another identity 3-cell.
-In dimension 4, the contractibilty of $\bs{E_4}$ means that given any 4-pasting diagram in $\bs{A}$ together with a composition of its 3-cell boundary, there is a \textit{unique} operation composing it into a single 4-cell with respect to this composition of the boundary.

-\begin{definition}[The 3-globular operad for 3-categories with weak interchange laws] The 3-globular operad $\bs{H_3}$ for 3-categories with weak interchange laws is the \textit{contractible} 3-globular operad with the same 0, 1 and 2-cells as $\bs{H_4}$. \end{definition}
+\begin{definition} The 3-globular operad $\bs{H_3}$ for 3-categories with weak interchange laws is the \textit{contractible} 3-globular operad with the same 0, 1 and 2-cells as $\bs{H_4}$. \end{definition}

-\begin{remark} As was the case for $2$-categories with weak units in low dimensions, $2$-categories with weak interchange laws are precisely strict 2-categories. \end{remark}